ivanmolto/apealpha/README.md

 ### Treasury

-Wallets holding tokens alloted to the ApeCoin DAO treasury and resources with their recent activity .
+Wallets holding tokens allotted to the ApeCoin DAO treasury and resources with their recent activity .

 ![]()